-One jacket to rule them all.
-It's insulated, waterproof-breathable and totally packable.
-Built for light and fast alpine, ice or backcountry missions, it's breathable enough to handle the intense moments.
+An alpine jacket that's insulated, waterproof-breathable and totally packable.
+Built for skiing, ice routes or backcountry climbing missions, it's breathable enough to handle intense moments.
 The ripstop shell is light, but won't end up shredded if you have to belay from a tight corner.
-Body mapped insulation keeps the fit movement-optimized and keeps the jacket slim enough to fit in the lead pack, so you can throw it on when you reach the anchor.
+Body mapped insulation keeps the fit movement-optimized and keeps the jacket slim enough to fit in a small, lead pack.
 Flexible underarm panels, stretch threads used for the quilting, and a storm adjustable hood round out the features of a jacket that's fully acclimatized to mountain environments.

 - Breathable and waterproof, the shell is nylon ripstop with a waterproof-breathable polyurethane hydrophilic laminate and a DWR finish.